The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with infinite-size gate sets

-\Cref{classical_collapse} shows that the implementation of constant-depth MBQC over prime dimensional qudits is capable of the same type of circuit collapses as all the ones that have been demonstrated for qubits.
-Now we show how these circuit classes compare to each other.
+\Cref{classical_collapse} shows that for the same collapses, one only needs constant-depth quantum circuits with bounded fan-in gates, while the additional unbounded fan-in gates are classical.
+This was previously known for the qubit case through realizations with the MBQC model over qubits \cite{Browne11}; however, we demonstrate that this applies equally to constant-depth MBQC over prime-dimensional qudits \cite{booth22}, as they are capable of the same type of circuit collapses.
+We now show how these circuit classes compare to each other.

-\begin{theorem} For any $p$ and $q$ prime. $\iQTC_p^0 \subseteq \iQNC_2^0[q]_\mathsf{c}$. \end{theorem} \begin{proof} The proof proceeds in two steps.
-Firstly, we show that $\iQNC_q^0$ and $\iQNC_p^0$ are contained in $\iQNC_2^0$ for any primes $p$ and $q$.
+\begin{theorem} For any $p$ and $q$ prime, $\iQTC^0$ circuits over qudits of dimension $p$ are contained within $\iQNC_{\mathsf{cf}}^0[q]_\mathsf{c}$ circuits over qubits with abritary prime modular unbounded fan-in gates. \end{theorem} \begin{proof} The proof proceeds in two steps.
+Firstly, we show that $\iQNC^0$ circuit over qudits of any prime dimension $p$ and $q$ are contained within $\iQNC^0$ circuits over qubits.
 To establish this, we need a mapping from the qudit basis to the qubit basis for both prime dimensions, $p$ and $q$.
 For example, qutrits can be mapped to qubits using the following correspondence: $\ket{0}\rightarrow \ket{00}, \ket{1}\rightarrow \ket{01}$ and $\ket{2}\rightarrow \ket{11}$, utilizing only a subspace of the Hilbert space of dimension 4.
 Consequently, any qudit can be translated into $2 \lceil p/2 \rceil$ qubits.
 Additionally, any unitary operator over a Hilbert space of dimensions $p$ and $2p$ can be mapped to a unitary operator over a Hilbert space of dimensions $2 \lceil p/2 \rceil$ and $4 \lceil p/2 \rceil$.
 This new operator applies the same transformation over the encoded qubit basis as the original did over the qudits, while the basis ignored by the encoding is operated by the identity locally.

 This argument can be augmented with the demonstration that all such fixed sizes can be constructed in constant depth using single and two-qubit gates, as described in \cite{reck94} and \cite{Barenco95}.
 These methods prove that any unitary operator on $k$ qubits can be synthesized using at most $\mathcal{O}(k^3 4^k)$ two-qubit gates.
-This further suggests that all operations in $\iQNC_q^0$ and $\iQNC_p^0$ can be executed by an $\iQNC_2^0$ circuit with a specific encoding for each prime dimension.
+This further suggests that all operations in $\iQNC^0$ over qudits of dimension $p$ and $q$ can be executed by an $\iQNC^0$ circuits over qubits with a specific encoding for each prime dimension.